The Best North Carolina Homeowners Insurance Company

-North Carolina’s average annual premiums for homeowners insurance are right in line with the national average — $1,056 per year for an HO-3 policy, compared to $1,132 nationwide.
+North Carolina’s average annual premiums for homeowners insurance fall just below national average — $1,075 per year for an HO-3 policy, compared to $1,173 nationwide.
 That said, how much you’ll pay can vary a lot depending on your home’s size, your assets, and your address.
 Use our tool to find your best rates:

 How We Found the Best Homeowners Insurance in North Carolina

-In our search for the best homeowners insurance in North Carolina, we followed a similar methodology as our review of the best nationwide providers.
-We started with a list of the largest homeowners insurance companies in the state and really dug in, researching customer service, financial strength, coverage options, available discounts, and claims management.
-We spoke on the phone with multiple agents, sent emails to get clarification when details were unclear, and took a hard look at the fine print.
-We then aggregated all this data and ranked providers based on how they performed in each category.
+In our search for the best homeowners insurance in North Carolina, we followed a methodology similar to our review of the best nationwide providers.
+We started with a list of the largest homeowners insurance companies in the state then excavated everything we could about their customer service reputation, financial strength, coverage options, discounts, and claims management.
+We communicated with multiple agents via phone and email and took a magnifying glass to the fine print.
+We aggregated all this data to rank providers.
 Here’s how they stack up.

 North Carolina Homeowners Insurance Reviews

-Nationwide couldn’t quite match the digital tools provided by Allstate, but the company’s resource center has dozens of articles that cover everything from home insurance basics to maintaining the pipes in your home.
-Educational resources like these are a great asset, especially if you’re a first-time homebuyer or just learning about homeowners insurance.
+The less you know about insurance, from the purchasing process through holding your ground on a claim, the more it’ll cost you.
+Nationwide makes building a knowledge base easy, with a resource center that has dozens of articles covering everything from home insurance basics to maintaining the pipes in your home.
+Educational resources like these are a great asset, especially if you’re a first-time homebuyer.

-Filing a claim is perhaps the most important factor when selecting a homeowners insurance company, and that’s where USAA shines.
-In Consumer Reports’ Homeowners Insurance study, USAA came in as the overall runner-up, outscoring 12 other major competitors, including three of the providers we evaluated.
-USAA’s Reader Score was 92, a full 15 points above Allstate.
+The claim-filing process is probably one of the most important factors to consider when selecting a homeowners insurance company.
+And that’s exactly where USAA shines.
+From communicating with an agent, to filing paperwork, to receiving a satisfying estimate, USAA keeps the claims process from becoming a disaster in itself.
+In Consumer Reports’ Homeowners Insurance study, USAA came in as the overall runner-up, besting 12 other major competitors (including three of the providers we evaluated).
 USAA was also the only company among those we evaluated to receive a 5 out of 5 for timely payment, so you can expect a quick payout after you file a claim.
 (Note: NC Farm Bureau was not included in the study.)

 USAA may very well have been our recommended pick if it weren’t for the limitations on membership.
 In order to qualify for membership, you, your spouse, or your parents must have served in the military.
-North Carolina is home to the third-largest military population in the US, so if you do meet one of these requirements, USAA is a great choice.
+North Carolina is home to the third largest military population in the US, so chances are higher than average that you do meet one of these requirements.
+If so, USAA is a great choice.

 NC Farm Bureau Insurance Group